 Let me begin by saying it was TOUGH to narrow this list down to 10!
-If you’re a regular reader of Fun-A-Day, you already know how fond we are of science experiments around here.
 What I share on Fun-A-Day is about a tenth of the science fun we actually try out, too!
 With that being said, here are our top 10 science experiments for kids to try out this summer.
-Engineer helped me decide on the list, so it’s officially “kid-approved”!
+My son helped me decide on the list, so it’s officially “kid-approved”!

 Let the kids explore chilly science experiments on a warm summer day.
 A fun way to cool down and learn about science while playing!
 Here are a few ideas to get you started:

 - Save Han Solo from Frozen Carbonite from Fun-A-Day!

 - Frozen Fizzing Stars from Little Bins for Little Hands

 - Ice Volcanoes from Reading Confetti

 SANDY SUMMER SCIENCE EXPERIMENTS